samira-sites/samira-sites/README.md

 ## 👋 Hi, I'm Samira Omar

-## 💻 Full-Stack Web Developer | PHP Developer | Custom Website Developer

-From working as a domestic helper in Kuwait for 9 years to building modern websites, I have transformed my passion for technology into a career in web development.

-I specialize in creating **responsive, SEO-friendly, and user-focused websites** for small businesses, startups, and individuals.
+I am a **Full-Stack Web Developer specializing in PHP and custom website development**.
+After 9 years working as a domestic helper in Kuwait, I transformed my passion for technology into building **responsive, SEO-friendly, and user-focused websites** for businesses, startups, and personal brands.

 Currently focused on: